-SeeD4 Pty Ltd has been wound up in 2023 with no financial impact on the Institute.
+Hepseevax Pty Ltd has been wound up in 2024 with no financial impact on the Institute.

-The consolidated result for the Biopoint subsidiary companies was a deficit of \$73k (2022: deficit of \$809k) of which a deficit of \$16k (2022: deficit of \$172k) is attributable to the non-controlling interest.
-The result of Burnet Hong Kong was a deficit of \$1k (2022: deficit of \$1k).
-The total deficit attributable to non-controlling interests was \$1,408k (2022: deficit \$1,392k).
+The consolidated result for the Biopoint subsidiary companies was a surplus of \$4,351k (2023: deficit of \$73k) of which a surplus of \$925k (2023: deficit of \$16k) is attributable to the non-controlling interest.
+The result of Burnet Hong Kong was a surplus of \$36k (2023: deficit of \$1k).
+The total deficit attributable to non-controlling interests was \$484k (2023: deficit \$1,408k).

 During the year and subsequent to year end the Biopoint subsidiary companies are being restructured.
 Biopoint Nanjing Diagnostic Technology Co.
-Limited will be wound up.
-Throughout the year the assets and liabilities of Biopoint Nanjing have been settled.
-After year end the residual cash was returned to Biopoint HK.
-Over the next year the wind-up will be finalised and the company will be deregistered.
-The minority interest in Biopoint Hong Kong will also be eliminated over the next year.
+Limited is in the process of being wound up.
+Throughout the year the assets and liabilities of Biopoint Hong Kong have been settled in preparation for wind up resulting in a surplus due to the write-off of a net intercompany payable.
+When this company is would up the minority interest will be eliminated.

-21. Subsequent Events
+20. Subsequent Events

-Subsequent to year end the Biopoint subsidiary companies are continuing to be restructured.
-Biopoint Nanjing Diagnostic Technology Co.
-Limited will be wound up and the minority interest in Biopoint Hong Kong will be eliminated.
+Subsequent to year end Biopoint Nanjing Diagnostic Technology Co.
+Limited and Biopoint Hong Kong Limited will be wound up and the minority interest in Biopoint HK will be eliminated.
+Burnet Institute (Hong Kong) Limited will also be wound up.